 You may be more prone to colds in the winter because you spend more time indoors in close proximity to others who are sick, but there is no evidence that your chances of getting a cold are related to exposure to cold or wet weather.
 However, there are some factors, such as extreme fatigue, stress and allergies, that may make you more likely to catch a cold.

 There is no cure for the common cold, and there are no vaccines for preventing colds.
 If you have a cold, get lots of rest and drink plenty of fluids.
 Using a humidifier or cool mist vaporizer may help to soothe cough symptoms.
 Over-the-counter medicines may help to provide relief of cold symptoms such as cough, sore throat, runny nose, and congestion.
 Before using these medicines, make sure to read label and use the medications only as directed.
 If your child has a cold, talk to your doctor before giving your child any non-prescription cold medicines, since some may contain ingredients that are not recommended for children.3

 Antibiotics, which are used to treat bacterial infections, are not necessary for cold treatment.
 In fact, taking antibiotics when they are not needed contributes to the development of resistant bacteria and may make it harder for your body to fight bacterial infections in the future.3

 There are also homeopathic medicines that help to decrease the duration of a cold.
-The proprietary formulations in Zicam® Cold Remedy RapidMelts®, ULTRA RapidMelts®, Oral Mist™ and Cold Remedy Nasal Spray have been clinically proven to shorten colds, so you get better faster.
+The proprietary formulations in Zicam® Cold Remedy RapidMelts®, ULTRA RapidMelts®, Oral Mist™ and Cold Remedy Nasal Spray shortens colds when taken at the first sign, so you get better faster

 If you don't find the answers you're looking for, contact us with your specific question.